bee on flower

 • Application and problem solving: Opportunities for interdisciplinary, collaborative, project-based, and community-engaged learning

-• Pairs well with disciplinary-based majors to provide interdisciplinary, applied experiences that can be leveraged for career and job preparation
+• Audience: Pairs well with disciplinary-based majors to provide interdisciplinary, applied experiences that can be leveraged for career and job preparation

 One Advanced Elective in Social Science and Humanities